Our Curriculum Lead is: Mrs Jackson

 Meeting National Curriculum requirements, we deliver a rich, broad and balanced curriculum.
 Crayke engages all learning styles using a variety of resources which support the teaching of the curriculum.
 The wider learning culture is promoted through our school values of ‘Determination, Respect, Friendship and Forgiveness’ and through a culture of our aspirational ‘Crayke Growth Mindset’.

-Our curriculum is built through a thematic, topic-based approach which makes connections in skills and knowledge within a variety of subject areas.
+Our curriculum is built through an approach which makes connections in skills and knowledge within a variety of subject areas.

-We link our topics to key texts that will enrich language and provide context to learning; our topics will be learning challenges based around a key question ‘the big question’ as a starting point e.g. ‘What was it like to be a child during WW2?’, ‘What impact does plastic pollution have on our planet?’
-Creatively produced topic books give children a sense of pride in the presentation of their work.
+We link our learning to key texts that will enrich language and provide context; our units of study are learning challenges based around a ‘big question’ as a starting point e.g. ‘What was it like to be a child during WW2?’, ‘What impact does plastic pollution have on our planet?’
+Creatively produced books for curriculum subjects give children a sense of pride in the presentation of their work.

 Our curriculum design is represented as a tree with our school values as the roots.